 I really do find that piping not only makes for a prettier presentation than spooning does but it also makes your filling go further and you'll likely have a bit of deviled egg filling leftover to enjoy for yourself on some crackers or in a couple sticks of celery!
 I used a #199 Wilton tip and piped it deep into the egg white, raising the bag up as it filled in the white, but if you don't happen to have any tips, simply stuff the filling into a zipper storage bag, squeeze out the excess air, twist the bag to push all the filling down into one of the bottom corners, secure the twist with a twist tie, snip off just a bit of the corner, and squeeze on the bag to pipe into the whites.
 Works great!

-What variations of the basic deviled egg do you love?
+What variations of deviled eggs do you love to make?

 Recipe: Traditional Southern Deviled Eggs©From the Kitchen of Deep South Dish